Outgoing wave conditions in photonic crystals and transmission properties at interfaces: Outgoing wave condition

 We can now formulate the outgoing wave condition for a solution $u$ of the Helmholtz equation \eqref{eq:Peps}.
 The loose description of our outgoing wave condition (on the right) is: The Bloch expansion of $u$ does not contain Bloch waves that transport energy to the left.

-For a rigorous definition we must deal with the fact that $u$ is not periodic in $x_1$-direction: $u$ cannot be written as a finite sum of Bloch waves.
-At the same time, we want to formulate a condition that characterizes $u$ for large values of $x_1$.
-For these two reasons, we consider $u$ for $x_1 \in (R\eps, 2R\eps)$ with a large natural number $R >> K$.
+For a rigorous definition we must deal with the problem that $u$ is not necessarily periodic in $x_1$-direction.
+Our solution to this problem is to consider $u$ on large domains (which reduces the effects of non-periodicity) and to employ a truncation procedure.
+Furthermore, we want to formulate a condition that characterizes $u$ for large values of $x_1$.
+For these two reasons, we consider $u(x_1, x_2)$ for $x_1 \in (R\eps, 2R\eps)$ with a large natural number $R >> K$.

+In order to construct a function on a large domain, we consider the periodic extension of $u$ in vertical direction and restrict afterwards the function to a large rectangle.
+For convenience of notation, we restrict our analysis to squares.

 \begin{definition}[Bloch expansion far away from the interface] Let $u\in L^2_\loc(\R\times (0,h);\C)$ be a function on the infinite strip with height $h = \eps K$.
 Let $R\in \N K$ be a multiple of $K$.
 We define $\tilde u:\R^2\rightarrow \C$ as the $h$-periodic extension of $u$ in $x_2$-direction.
 We furthermore define functions $u_R^\pm : RY_\eps\to \C$ by